 In this series, I describe eight major benefits that REAPER brought to my music production workflow, and how they pushed me toward a full switch from Pro Tools.

 - Stock plug-ins

 - Open architecture & development cycle

-Disclaimer — This article reflects my own personal opinions, which are related to how I use a DAW.
+This article reflects my own personal opinions, which are related to how I use a DAW.
 It’s not meant to judge any of these software.
-As a matter of fact, I still own and occasionally use both Logic and Pro Tools for their own peculiarities.
-This is not a tutorial.
+As a matter of fact, I still own and occasionally use both Logic and Pro Tools.

 After starting out with Cubase in 1995 and using it until v4, I moved to eMagic’s Logic in 2002.
 Transitioned to Apple’s Logic Pro X a bit late, I stayed there until last year.
 All in all, it’s been 18 years with Logic.

 2002: Logic Audio Platinum 5